Skip to main content

 Example:

 Even if the bookseller has paid the 2,100 euros, he will only be entitled to deduct 4 percent, that is, 400 euros.
-This is without prejudice to the obligation on the part of the editor to rectify the erroneous impact made.
+This is without prejudice to the obligation on the part of the editor to rectify any erroneous impact made.